-The average Japanese soba or Chinese hand pulled noodle maker will make Mario Batalli, in all his haughty righteousness, look like, well, me making pasta.
+The average Japanese soba or Chinese hand-pulled noodle maker will make Mario Batali, in all his haughty righteousness, look like, well, me making pasta.

 The videos here represent a selection of noodle making skill that shows how these cultures have perfected the art of the noodle.

 Soba means buckwheat, and soba noodles are made with buckwheat flour However, contrary to popular belief, they are not always made with pure buckwheat since the lack of gluten yields noodles that break apart easily.

 According to the video description, when they are made with 100% buckwheat, they are called Ju-wari soba.
 Some of the description is written in Japanese characters.
 I am not 100% sure of the translation (using Google translate), but it seems to indicate that this fellow is using his own technique or recipe for making the noodles.

 Whatever the case, he has a deft hand and displays tremendous skill!